 We can organise a test for you via our central London partner laboratory, TDL, who offer a simple drop in service.
 If you’d like to organise this, please contact us.
 Your GP may be willing to refer you for a test, or using a simple at home test kit, which might be a better option at the moment.
 You can purchase an affordable at home test kit online for just over £30.
-It’s a simple finger prick blood test (not as bad as it sounds!) – you post your sample to their lab and receive your results via email.
+It’s a simple finger prick blood test – you post your sample to their lab and receive your results via email.

 HOW DOES SKIN COLOUR AFFECT LEVELS?

 The darker a person’s skin type, the lower their ability to synthesise Vitamin D. People whose skin type have adapted to prevent excess synthesis in their native, sunny environment are particularly prone to deficiency when living in a sun-deprived country such as the UK.
 My client list comprises a diverse ethnic background.
 My South Asian clients with darker skin are commonly deficient.
 Muslim women who cover themselves for religious reasons are also often found to be Vitamin D deficient.
 That said, I have also seen plenty of Caucasian clients with low, or borderline levels of the vitamin.
 Most of us spend a significant proportion of our time indoors meaning that regardless of skin type, anyone can be affected.

 DOES WEARING SPF AFFECT OUR SKIN’S VITAMIN D PRODUCTION?